After our incredible adventure of sloshing through the ATM Cave, we all hopped back in the mini-bus and rode out of the jungle and back to the

 They're a much cheaper speed deterrent than hiring policemen.
 And they work 24/7.

-Above left: Our friendly and talkative taxi driver, a very interesting guy.
+Above left: Our friendly and talkative taxi driver, an interesting guy.

 Above center: A Salvador Dali-esqe selfie at the Belize International Airport.

 Above right: My boots were still sopping wet, two hours after the hike through ATM Cave.

 Above left: Heading through a rather seedy part of Belize City on the way to the water taxi.